sanassi/red-panda/README.md

 RedPanda uses a number of open source projects to work properly:

-- [JavaFX] - HTML enhanced for web apps!
+- [JavaFX] - client application platform
-- [RichTextFX] - awesome web-based text editor
+- [RichTextFX] - text area for JavaFX

 And of course RedPanda itself is open source with a [public repository][repoLink] on GitLab (for now).